Summary of defences

 Pre-hearing conferences are scheduled to take place approximately 8–12 weeks after lodging a defence.
 Either party can request, or object to, an order to set the matter down for a pre-hearing conference.
 The advantage of a pre-hearing conference is that if a resolution is reached, the time and expense of the dispute are greatly reduced.

-A pre-hearing conference is an informal conference between the parties (and their legal representatives) and a Magistrates’ Court The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary..
+A pre-hearing conference is an informal conference between the parties (and their legal representatives) and a Magistrates’ Court registrar.
 The aim of this conference is to promote a settlement or clarify the issues that are in dispute.
 It is advisable to attend a pre-hearing conference with an adviser.

 If either party fails to attend a pre-hearing conference, the other party may ask the registrar for an order, resulting in that party winning the case.

-By Practice A legally proper instruction by one person (or body) to another, so that the person is bound to take action, or make a decision, as instructed.
-Compare dictation.
-No. 2 of 2011 the court may, if requested by a party to the proceeding, conduct the pre-hearing conference by telephone where the location of a party or other relevant person A document that sets out what a person wants to happen to their money and other property after they die. cause unreasonable expense or inconvenience to that party or person in attending a pre-hearing conference personally.
+By Practice Direction No. 2 of 2011 the court may, if requested by a party to the proceeding, conduct the pre-hearing conference by telephone where the location of a party or other relevant person will cause unreasonable expense or inconvenience to that party or person in attending a pre-hearing conference personally.

 If the dispute is not resolved at the pre-hearing conference, it will be set down for arbitration or hearing, as discussed below.

-Following receiving a defence, the Magistrates’ Court may, with or without the To agree to something being done, to approve an action or arrangement.
-See also informed consent. of the parties, refer the proceeding to mediation.
+Following receiving a defence, the Magistrates’ Court may, with or without the consent of the parties, refer the proceeding to mediation.
 Before mediation is ordered, however, the registrar will inform the parties by written notice that the matter appears to be suitable for mediation.
-Unless a party raises an issue for Something of value, such as money, given by one person to another person as part of a contract., a mediation referral order will be made after 21 days from the date of the notice.
+Unless a party raises an issue for consideration, a mediation referral order will be made after 21 days from the date of the notice.

 Mediation is an informal process where both parties sit down with an independent third party (mediator) to try and reach a resolution to their dispute.
-The mediator is nominated by the parties, is impartial and assists the An approach to dispute resolution where both parties discuss the matter in dispute between them, with the aim of reaching a settlement through a consensus, compromise or agreement.
-See ADR (alternative dispute resolution); arbitration; conciliation; mediation. process.
+The mediator is nominated by the parties, is impartial and assists the negotiation process.
 The advantage of mediation is that it can resolve the matter relatively quickly while keeping costs to a minimum.